|

 acquitted.
 Knox County was still in NC at this time, because the

 state of TN wasn't formed until 1796.
-Daniel (if the 1791 Washington
+Daniel (IF the 1791 Washington

 County person is this same Daniel) had moved 60 miles or more west since